ritaog/critical_mass_technical_assessment/README.md

     -building reusable frontend components
     -integrating the Stripe API as a payment gateway, and using webhooks to retrieve data from Stripe.

+A market-place application for independent creators to market their wares on Instagram by posting their store-front link from the PolyPay app to their Instagram page, in order to redirect their followers back to their store on the app.
+Vendors can also schedule posts to Instagram, as well as manage their Instagram accounts within the app.
+My contributions include:
+-building reusable frontend components
+-integrating the Stripe API as a payment gateway, and using webhooks to retrieve data from Stripe.

 Hosted here:
 [PolyPay App](https://polypay.herokuapp.com/ "PolyPay App")